-The City analyzed the proposed project in light of the impacts identified in the 2011 Certified EIR, and found that the project will incrementally contribute to impacts previously identified in the 2011 Certified EIR, but will not result in any new significant impacts, increase the severity of significant impacts previously identified in the 2011 Certified EIR, or cause any environmental effects not previously examined in the 2011 Certified EIR if the proposed project implements relevant mitigation measures identified in the 2011 Certified EIR for certified EIR and conditions of project approval.
+The City analyzed the proposed project in light of the impacts identified in the 2011 Certified EIR, and found that the project will incrementally contribute to impacts previously identified in the 2011 Certified EIR, but will not result in any new significant impacts, increase the severity of significant impacts previously identified in the 2011 Certified EIR, or cause any environmental effects not previously examined in the 2011 Certified EIR if the proposed project implements relevant mitigation measures identified in the 2011 Certified EIR and conditions of project approval.

 In order to make this determination, the City analyzed the potential impacts of the proposed project in each CEQA Guidelines Appendix G impact category set forth in the 2011 Certified EIR.
 All impacts from the 2011 Certified EIR to which the proposed project could potentially contribute are identified below.
-As that analysis shows, the proposed project will only contribute to impacts previously identified, but will not result in any new significant impacts, increase the severity of previously identified impacts, or otherwise cause environmental effects not previously examined.
+As that analysis shows, the proposed project only incrementally contributes to impacts previously identified, but will not result in any new significant impacts, increase the severity of impacts previously identified, or otherwise cause environmental effects not previously examined.